 Who visits Riga in December?
 Well, I do!
 And before you start shivering, let me tell you that there are plenty of things to do in Riga in winter and that it really isn't as cold as you probably think.

-I spent four days in the capital of Latvia to visit the Christmas markets and get a feel for what the city has to offer.
+I spent four days in the capital of Latvia to see what Christmas in Riga is like and get a feel for what the city has to offer.

 - Things to do in Riga in winter